LizzetClifton/SUMMIT/README.md

 ## Using SUM+MIT

-In order to use SUM+MIT, create your own copy of "FinalCopy.ipynb" and upload the necessary files.
+In order to use SUM+MIT, create your own copy of "SUM+MIT_Application.ipynb" and upload the necessary files.
 Then, follow the code.
 The section entitled "Upload your equation" will open up a camera in Colab, where you will be able to take a picture of your own equation.

 Continue following the code to the end, where you will arrive at your solution.